Sometimes it can be hard to argue that such a thing as fate doesn't exist.

 It wasn't all that long into their union when the couple learned they were expecting, welcoming their first child, daughter India, in May 2012.
 Her twin brothers, Tristan and Sasha, followed behind in March 2014.

 "We did everything very quickly—I don't know how we survived as a couple," Pataky admitted to Vogue.
 "We were married and then a year after we had kids.
 It puts a lot of pressure on a marriage, but we came out good because there is a lot of love between us and we are very strong personalities but love each other so much.
 We make it work."

 In fact, they make the whole thing look so enviably effortless sometimes, she feels the need to remind fans their union isn't quite as fantastic as it may appear on the 'gram.
-"It's funny that people think of us as a perfect couple," she told Australia's Body + Soul last year.
+"It's funny that people think of us as a perfect couple," she told Australia's Body + Soul in 2020.
 "No way.
 It's been ups and downs, and we still keep working at the relationship."

 Because for a minute there, it was actually kinda touch-and-go.
 After scoring his big break with 2011's Thor, Hemsworth booked the likes of The Cabin in the Woods, Snow White and the Huntsman and Red Dawn in quick succession.
 And the Avengers franchise being its own beast, he was plenty busy appearing in its various iterations.